jeffreywescott/inhabitant-io/README.md

 ## Notes

-This currently depends on the [US Census Bureau's Geocoder API][us-census-geocoder].
+- This currently depends on the [US Census Bureau's Geocoder API][us-census-geocoder].
+- Right now, this only works to find voting districts in Berkeley, CA.

 <!-- links -->